May 26, 2016

 “IWF has grown to be the thought leader on the right advancing limited government ideas for women.
 And we’re thrilled to be able to be able to host an annual gathering where women who are committed to liberty and conservative values can have a better conversation about women and policy today,” explained IWF executive director Sabrina Schaeffer.

 Women LEAD Summit offers an opportunity for women to learn, engage in conversations, make new contacts and network.
-Additionally, the summit features a speed networking event hosted by the State Policy Network, and a live show with NRA News' Cam & Co.
+Additionally, the summit features a speed networking event hosted by the State Policy Network, and a live to tape show with NRA News Cam & Co.

 “We are thrilled we can offer this thoughtful agenda and facilitate such an exciting day," added Schaeffer.